dlorah01/TodoApp/README.md

-# Todolist
+# TodoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+The backend was generated using NodeJS with Express.JS and MongoDB as the database.

+## Backend
 ## Development server

+You need to have installed `MongoDB` on your computer to run this server.
+After going to `todolist/api Folder`, run `npm install` to download all the dependencies needed to deploy the Node Server.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4000/todo`.
+This URL will automatically give the items you have stored.

+## Fronted
+## Development server

+Download or clone this project.
+After going to `todolist Folder`, run `npm install` to download all the dependencies needed to deploy the Angular Project.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding